-Incremental Income Method – Lease Agreement
+Incremental Income Method – Non-Compete Agreements

 According to the terms of the Lease Agreement, Shire currently pays $29.75 per square foot as the rental expense for occupying the property.
 Based on discussions with Management and the market rates for similar properties in the area, the market rental expense was considered at $35.00 per square foot for a comparable property.
 Refer to Exhibit E.2 for the details on the comparable market data.
 RNA applied the incremental income method to calculate the incremental value generated due to the lower rental expense compared to the market rates.
 The cash flows were then discounted at a discount rate of 8.1%.
 The lower discount rate is warranted considering that the cash flows related to the Lease Agreement are more certain compared to the cash flows associated with the other intangible assets.
 The present value of the TAB was added to the present value of the cash flows to estimate the value of the Lease Agreement at $65,500.
 Refer to Exhibit E.1 for further details.